sebastianbirk/datascience-bootcamp/content/02_data_visualization_with_python/README.md

   - histogram
   - boxplot
   - count plot
-  - point plot
   - distribution plot

 We will also learn how to customize and style plots.
-Throughout the session, we'll discuss the plot types best suited for particular kinds of data.
+Throughout the session, we'll discuss the plot types best suited for particular kind of data.

 ## 2.2 Prerequisites:
 Check if the below libraries are installed.